buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: Concentration, up to 1 minute

 Creatures of your choice within range that you can see and that can hear you must make a Will Saving Throw.
-A target automatically succeeds on this saving throw if it can't be Charmed.
+A target automatically succeeds on this saving throw if it can' \*\*t be Charmed.
 Until the spell ends, you can use an Action on each of your turns to designate a direction that is horizontal to you.
 Each affected target must use as much of its movement as possible to move in that direction on its next turn.
-The target can't take any other Action before moving.
+The target can' \*\*t take any other Action before moving.
 After moving in this way, the target can make another Will Saving Throw to try to end the effect.

-A target isn't compelled to move into an obviously deadly hazard, such as a fire or pit.
+A target isn' \*\*t compelled to move into an obviously deadly hazard, such as a fire or pit.

 ### Concentrated Kyrin Currant Juice